 Dr. Justin Gerlach

-College Lecturer and Director of Studies (Biology), Peterhouse College, Cambridge
+College Lecturer and Director of Studies (Biology), Peterhouse, Cambridge

 Affiliated researcher, University Museum of Zoology, Cambridge

 Senior Member (Teaching), Robinson College, Cambridge

 I am a university teacher with independent research interests, which are summarised below.
 For the past 20 years I have taught undergraduates at Cambridge University, covering whole organism biology courses (including those relevant to evolution, physiology, behaviour and ecology).
 Over the years I have developed a special focus on bringing students up to the highest standards of science writing.
 More details of these courses can be found here.

 Research and Conservation Interests